tcpipuk/tomfos.tr/docs/matrix/synapse/nginx.md

-# Deploying a Synapse Homeserver with Docker
+---
+title: Configuring Nginx as a Reverse Proxy for Synapse
+description: Optimise your Matrix Synapse deployment with Nginx.
+This guide covers configuring Nginx as a reverse proxy, balancing load across workers, and handling HTTP/HTTPS.
+---

-## 4. Nginx Configuration
+# 4. Nginx Configuration

 1. [Docker Compose](#docker-compose)
 2. [Configuration Files](#configuration-files)